- Homework Center

 Art Literacy Program

-Past classes have included bookmaking, charcoal painting, cardboard robots, oil painting, screen printing, kite building, Japanese brush painting, paper crafts, computer arts, fish sculptures, portfolio covers, charcoal, pastel drawings, Christmas ornaments, halloween crafts, Day of the Dead masks, origami, and decorated hallowed eggs.
+Book making, charcoal painting, cardboard robots, oil painting, screen printing, kite building, Japanese brush painting, and fish sculptures.
+Spring decorated hallowed eggs, Day of the Dead masks, Christmas ornaments, and Valentine’s Day cards.

 Artist, volunteer, teacher, and member of the Friends of the Andy Ausonio Library, Su Chesterman served as the Art Instructor for the Art Literacy Program over several years.